wmarquardt/python-package-template/README.md

+## Python Package Template

-Just another python package boilerplate.
+> Just another very simple python package boilerplate.
 It can be used as a template to create python packages.